 Amazon re:Invent is the biggest and the final conference about everything cloud in the world.
 And it's happening right now.
 CloudBerry Lab team traditionally went there to meet customers, share opinion with other experts and show the latest generation of CloudBerry Backup - the 5.8 with Ransomware Protection.

-You probably already use built-in report to monitor instance usage peaks.
-In the same time, it’s not unusual for developers to be unaware of AWS CloudWatch and its’ ability to collect metrics over major AWS tools, including Amazon EC2 performance and loads, send notifications via Amazon SNS, initiate auto scaling or other actions in response to different events on schedule-basis and store instance logs.
-Continue reading →
+You probably already use the built-in report to monitor instance usage peaks.
+In the same time, it’s not unusual for developers to be unaware of AWS CloudWatch and its’ ability to collect metrics over major AWS tools, including Amazon EC2 performance and loads, send notifications via Amazon SNS, initiate auto-scaling or other actions in response to different events on schedule-basis and store instance logs.

 Services behind Amazon Web Services are almost countless.
 We have already explained the difference between Amazon Glacier, Standard I/A and RRS classes of Amazon S3 cloud storage.
-Today we’re going to compare Amazon S3 with Amazon Cloud Drive — standalone storage service designed by AWS.
+Today we’re going to compare Amazon S3 with Amazon Drive — standalone storage service designed by AWS.
+Learn more about AWS lambda here.

 Note: this post applies to CloudBerry Backup 4.8.2 and later.